antslabtw/MOOSE-AES/README.md

   <img src="/images/moose.png"  width="60%" height="60%"/>
 </div>

-##Requirements
+## Requirements

 Python version is 3.10.0

 -`pip install -r requirement.txt`

 ## How to Run MOOSE

 - `./run_bash.sh`

-\* Training/ Testing/ and Validation data in
+\* Training/ Testing/ and Validation data in [here](https://drive.google.com/file/d/1csQocg3Kf8yEKX6TUHCSKT983myiUH07/view)

-\* Creat '/feacture/var_norm/new_train/' , '/feacture/var_norm/new_test/' and '/feacture/var_norm/new_dev/' folder download the data in repesctly folder.
+\* After downloading, please extract the contents of the archive to the root folder of the project.

 ## Note – Handcrafted Features:
 We utilize features follow [CTS (Ridley et al,2021)](https://github.com/robert1ridley/cross-prompt-trait-scoring/tree/main).
 Same as (Ridley et al,2021), the handcrafted features have been precomputed and are available at prep_process/hand_crafted_v3.csv.
 Additional readability-related features can be found in pre_process/allreadability.pickle.
 The scripts used to generate these features are features.py and create_readability_features.py, respectively.